lilab-bcb/cumulus/docs/cellranger.rst

 Only run ``cellranger count``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, people might want to perform demux locally and only run ``cellranger count`` on the cloud.
+Sometimes, people might want to perform demultiplexing locally and only run ``cellranger count`` on the cloud.
 This section describes how to only run ``cellranger count``  via ``cellranger_mkfastq_count``.

 #.
 Copy your FASTQ files to the workspace using gsutil in your unix terminal.

 	You should upload folders of FASTQS.
-Each foloder contains one subfolder per sample.
-Each subfolder contains all FASTQ files from the corresponding sample.
+Each folder should contain all FASTQ files for one sample.

 	Example::